Average Spectral Density of Multiparametric Gaussian Ensembles of Complex Matrices: Spectral Density on the complex plane: angular and radial dependence

-As both $C$ and $D$ are dependent on $\theta$ as well as $r$, eq.(\ref{r1rt1}) indicates a non-ergodic spectral density, correlated in $r$ and $\theta$ variables.
-The latter correlations however appear to be weak.
-This can be seen as follows.
-As the main contribution to the $r'$-integrals in eq.(\ref{rc}) arises from the neighborhood $r' = r $, $C$ and $D$ can be approximated as
+As both $I_c$ and $I_d$ are dependent on $r$ as well as $\theta$, eq.(\ref{r1rt}) indicates a non-ergodic spectral density, correlated in $r$ and $\theta$ variables.
+Based on certain approximations specific to $r$-range, these correlations can however be neglected, suggesting the separable solution